Skip to main content

 To integrate token authentication into your app, do the following:

-1. Open the project you created in the:
+1. Open the project you wish to implement the authentication workflow to.

 1. Log in to your Railway account.